groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-contents-of-rar-or-zip-document-to-different-formats-and-compress.md

 ```

-The following code snippet shows how to convert each content of ZIP document to a PDF and put it in a password protected zip:
+The following code snippet shows how to convert each constituent
+ file of a ZIP archive to a PDF format and then compress them as password-protected ZIP archive:

 ```csharp
 var converter = new Converter();